In this article, we are going to give you a comprehensive guide on starter motor parts and functions.

 The drive lever is a fork-shaped component that serves to move the pinion gear.
 It connects the plunger to the pinion gear.
 The drive lever is attached to a rod-shaped component known as a shift fork or shift lever.

 The drive lever pivots at one end and has an axial shaft at the other end.
-This axial shaft is connected to the plunger which is pressed against the pinion gear.
+This axial shaft is connected to the plunger pressed against the pinion gear.

 4. Pinion gear